US Drugmaker Reports Promising Early Results From COVID-19 Vaccine Test - UrduPoint

 "The lower the dose, the more people we expect to be able to protect," said Moderna president Stephen Hoge.

+Stephen Evans, professor of pharmacoepidemiology at the London school of Hygiene & Tropical Medicine, said that while it is "very difficult to be sure of the results from a press release" "there are a number of good points that suggest optimism that this vaccine may work."
+"It must be noted that this is a Phase 1 study which has an object of showing the vaccine is able to induce an antibody response and that the dose range is appropriate," Evans said.

+"It will not be until the Phase 3 trial is completed that it will be known whether the vaccine actually prevents COVID-19 disease," he said.

-President Donald Trump has said that he wants 300 million vaccine doses by January 2021 to protect the US population and his administration has provided funding to Moderna, Johnson & Johnson, and France's Sanofi.
+Trump has said he wants 300 million vaccine doses by January 2021 to protect the US population and his administration has provided funding to Moderna, Johnson & Johnson, and France's Sanofi.

 The development of a vaccine usually takes years but the coronavirus pandemic, which has caused more than 315,000 deaths, has given unprecedented urgency to the search.